➲ LinkedList in Java is a linear data structure that uses a doubly linked list internally to store a group of elements.

 How does Insertion work in Java LinkedList?

-In the Java LinkedList, we can perform insertion (addition) operation without affecting any of data items already stored in the list.
+In the Java LinkedList, we can perform insertion (addition) operations without affecting any of data items already stored in the list.
 Let’s take an example to understand this concept.

 1. Let us assume that our initial LinkedList has the following data as shown in the below figure.